CLIMATE CHANGE POLICY

 The targets are informed by climate science to keep warming below 2 degrees.
 Council is directly contributing to efforts to return to a safe climate.

-To implement the Policy, Council is developing a Climate Change Action Plan with specific actions for the organisation to achieve mitigation and adaptation.
+To implement the Policy, Council has developed a Climate Change Action Plan with specific actions for the organisation to achieve mitigation and adaptation.

 FAQs